All Episodes

 Clinton has Jesse Jackson and Al Sharpton in for public prayer to help him deal with this.

-And Hillary goes on the Today Show and blames it on the vast right wing conspiracy and Raphael Cruz.
+And Hillary goes on the Today Show and blames it on the vast right-wing conspiracy and Raphael Cruz.

 And people believe that.

-It's like we, at the vast right wing conspiracy, we hired Lewinsky, and then we got her the White House pass, and then we ordered the pizza on that night, knowing she'd be the intern there that would deliver the pizza to Clinton in the Oval Office.
+And then we ordered the pizza on that night, knowing she'd be the intern there that would deliver the pizza to Clinton in the Oval Office.

 We did all of that, they said.

-And brain-dead Democrat voters believed it, and to this day do.
+And brain-dead Democrat voters believed it and to this day do.

-And for a weekend we were treated as stories about how icy cold it was in the White House.
+And for a weekend, we were treated to stories about how icy cold it was in the White House and how Hillary was fit to be tied and she felt so betrayed.

-Oh, it was bad.
+It was horrible, oh, it was bad.

 And then it came time for the final act.

-And they're walking, hand in hand, and arm in arm on the way to Marine One.
+And they're walking hand in hand and arm in arm on the way to Marine One.

-And the press is dutifully covering this, as though Hillary has forgiven Bill.
+And the press is dutifully covering this as though Hillary has forgiven Bill.

-Hillary thought it had stopped the stuff.
+Hillary thought it had stopped this.

+B.S.
 What Hillary was mad about was that he couldn't exercise enough damn discipline and self-control not to get caught.

 Whatever argument there was in the residence quarters, how in the hell could you leave a sample on her dress, you idiot?

-And she's probably throwing ashtrays at him.
+And she's probably throwing ashtrays at him like she did the Secret Service.

-But the whole idea that she never knew and felt what a crock.
+But the whole idea that she never knew and fell but what a crock, what a total crock in the whole nation.

 Well, not the whole nation, but a lot of people bought it because I guess they wanted to.